-The administering authority will ensure that action is taken to recover assets from Admission Bodies whose admission agreement has ceased (and from other employers whose participation in the Fund has ceased) by:
+The administering authority will ensure that action is taken to recover assets from, or pay exit credits to, Admission Bodies whose admission agreement has ceased (and from other employers whose participation in the Fund has ceased) by:

-- requesting that the Fund Actuary calculates any deficiency at the date of the exit; and, - notifying the body that it must meet any deficiency at exit. - c) Pay from the Fund the relevant entitlements as set out by Regulations 22 to 52 of the 2013 Regulations. - d) Invest surplus monies in accordance with the Regulations.
+- requesting that the Fund Actuary calculates any deficiency or surplus at the date of the exit; and - notifying the body that it must meet any deficiency at exit, or is entitled to an exit credit (as appropriate). - c) Pay from the Fund the relevant entitlements as set out by Regulations 22 to 52 of the 2013 Regulations. - d) Invest surplus monies in accordance with the Regulations.